x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 2. Use a connector that applies to all accepted domains.

 3. Use wildcard pattern matching.
-For example, \*.contoso.com would match mail.contoso.com as well as sales.contoso.com.
+For example, \*.contoso.com would match mail.contoso.com and sales.contoso.com.

 ### Example of how Microsoft 365 or Office 365 applies multiple connectors